-You’ve received the Summary Statement with the reviewer comments about your application.
+You’ve received the Summary Statement with the reviewer's comments about your application.
 Unfortunately, your application won’t be funded.
 What is your next step?

 On this page:

-Many applicants don’t know that they get a 2nd chance, which is called a resubmission.
-A resubmission is an unfunded application that has been modified in response to initial review and has been resubmitted for consideration.
+Many applicants don’t know that they get a second chance, which is called a resubmission.
+A resubmission is an unfunded application that has been modified in response to the initial review and has been resubmitted for consideration.
 The process for resubmitting an application is exactly the same as the process for your first submission.
-In a resubmission however, you can provide additional information which is intended to address reviewer concerns and improve your score.
+In a resubmission, however, you can provide additional information which is intended to address reviewer concerns and improve your score.

 Resubmitted applications are different from initial applications in several important ways:

 - Resubmissions include a one-page Introduction attachment where you can summarize additions, deletions, and changes to the application following the initial review and resulting feedback.
 Do not mark up specific changes within application attachments (e.g., do not highlight, color, bold, or italicize changes); simply summarize the changes in the Introduction.

 - Resubmissions can include substantial changes to the body of the application (e.g., research strategy, human subjects, project team, budget, etc.) and are not limited to changes made in response to reviewer feedback.

 - Your resubmission must follow the standard page limits and other requirements of the opportunity used for the resubmission.

 The Introduction is an important communication with reviewers.
 It is recommended (but not required) you include the following in your “Response to Reviewer Comments” page:

 - Thank the reviewers for their thoughtful comments in the initial review